-In April 2017, we entered into a third amended and restated loan and security agreement, or the Loan Agreement, with Squadron Capital LLC, or Squadron.
-Pursuant to the Loan Agreement, Squadron has provided us with term loan credit facilities in an aggregate principal amount of \$34.4 million.
-As of March 31, 2017, we had approximately \$18.4 million in outstanding indebtedness under the predecessor to the Loan Agreement, which indebtedness was refinanced in connection with entering into the Loan Agreement.
+In May 2014, we entered into a second amended and restated loan and security agreement, or the Loan Agreement, with Squadron Capital LLC, or Squadron.
+The Loan Agreement was further amended on November 19, 2015 to add a \$7.0 million revolving credit facility.
+Pursuant to the Loan Agreement, Squadron has provided us with (i) a term loan credit facility in a principal amount of \$11.4 million and (ii) a revolving credit facility in a maximum principal amount at any time outstanding of up to \$7.0 million.
+As of March 31, 2016, we had \$11.4 million in outstanding debt under the term loan credit facility and no outstanding debt under the revolving credit facility.
+On May 4, 2016, we borrowed \$2.0 million under the revolving credit facility, which we intend to repay using a portion of the net proceeds from this offering.
 The Loan Agreement restricts our ability to, among other things:

 - dispose of or sell our assets;

 - modify our organizational documents;

 - merge with or acquire other entities or assets;

 - incur additional indebtedness;

 - create liens on our assets;

 - · pay dividends; and

-- make investments.
+- · make investments.